-Q. My wife is being cared for in a nursing home and the cost is running about $9,000 per month.
+Q. My wife is being cared for in a nursing home and the cost is running about $9,500 per month.
 I see our life savings and financial security dwindling rapidly, and I am concerned about my own financial future.
 I was thinking about taking steps to qualify her for a Medi-Cal subsidy, but I wonder whether Medi-Cal planning is legal?
-Any thoughts on that?
+Do you have any thoughts on that?

 A. Indeed I do.
 We are sometimes asked whether it is ethical, or even lawful, for an individual or couple to take planning steps in order to qualify for a Medi-Cal Long-Term Care subsidy or other government benefits.
 We believe that the answer is an unequivocal, YES.

 In our view, Medi-Cal planning is similar to tax planning, albeit for the middle class.
 The wealthy plan their affairs and design their business strategies in order to minimize tax.
 They hire very sophisticated financial advisors, accountants and attorneys to assist them in their effort, and their advisors’ success is applauded and often highly compensated.

 When you think about it, this undertaking is really no different than the effort on the part of the middle-class to likewise plan their affairs in order to qualify for government benefits.
 The planning in each case is made with respect for the law, but just involves different populations.
 Indeed, both efforts impact the public treasury.
 To be sure, the impact of tax planning is greater by far.

 In a word, planning to accelerate eligibility for Medi-Cal is as ethical and legal as planning to avoid taxes.